BrianSturgis/Quadcopter-flight-application/readme.md

 <p align="center">Project started on May 7th, 2021</p>

 ## Description
 This application can take control of a small DJI Tello quadcopter allowing a user to give it basic flight commands.
 It issues those commands via Node.js and the user interacts with the aircraft via a REACT front end.
 The application is a capstone project for the the Epicodus full stack developer program finishing in the spring of 2021.
-Its purpose is to demonstrate skills learned during the course as well as be a portfolio piece.
+Its purpose is to demonstrate skills learned during the course as well as be a portfolio project.

 ## Software Used
 * React.js